 A Smaller Network of Suppliers

 Taiwan, despite its closeness to China, still does not have the depth of suppliers that China possesses.
-Depending on the industry, this could be a major concern.
+In 2021, China overthrew Taiwan as Apple’s biggest source of suppliers, reducing Taiwan’s factory demand.
+This is industry-dependent, but an overall concern when moving your factory to Taiwan.
 To take full advantage of its productivity, Taiwanese factories in many industries would be at the mercy of China and the occasional fraught relations.

 The Bottom Line